How Much Does a Small Business Accountant Cost in New Zealand?

 Landlords can claim various expenses as deductions to reduce their taxable rental income.
 These include mortgage interest, rates, insurance, property management fees, and repairs.
 It’s essential to keep detailed records of all expenses for each property to ensure accurate deductions.
 Regularly consulting with a Business Like NZ Ltd accountant can help identify all possible deductions.

 The bright-line test is a rule determining when a property sale triggers a tax liability.
 If you sell a residential property within a set period after purchase (currently two years), you might need to pay tax on the capital gains.
 Understanding this test is crucial for property owners considering selling, as the tax can significantly impact the sale’s profitability.
-It’s essential to know the current rules to avoid unexpected tax bills.
+It’s essential to know not only the current rules but the quirks in it, to avoid unexpected tax bills.

 GST is generally not applicable to residential rental income but is a crucial consideration for commercial properties.
 If you own commercial properties, understanding when you need to register for GST and include it in your financial calculations is vital.
 Keeping accurate GST records is essential to avoid penalties and ensure compliance with tax regulations.